 Our vote is our voice.

 Our vote is our voice.
-But efforts to exclude individuals from the electoral process lie at the heart of the effort to increase civic engagement in the United States.
+But efforts to exclude individuals from the electoral process lie at the heart of the effort to increase voter engagement in the United States.

 Buoyed by the US Supreme Court’s 2013 Shelby v.
 Holder decision, which gutted the landmark 1965 Voting Rights Act, lawmakers in states around the country have passed dozens of laws to make it more difficult for people — including people of color, women, individuals with disabilities, and LGBTQ individuals — to vote.
 The result?
 It has been increasingly difficult for communities to elect diverse officials who represent their values and have their best interests at heart.
 In response, NCJW is working to pass legislation to modernize our election systems and make it easier to register and cast a ballot.

-But civic engagement is more encompassing than just voting.
-It means understanding the issues at stake, and encouraging every person to contribute to the political process.
+But voter engagement is more encompassing than just voting.
+It means understanding the issues at stake and encouraging every person to contribute to the political process.

 60.2% of eligible voters cast a ballot in November 2016